cloudflare/Cloudflare-WordPress/readme.txt

 == Changelog ==

+= 4.14.0 - 2025-12-xx =
+* Fix: Updated namespace CF to Cloudfare\APO implementation to resolve and prevent namespace conflicts with other plugins.

 = 4.13.0 - 2025-10-21 =

 * Fix: Bumping required PHP version to 7.4 and updating relevant code to support this change.